Go overseas to work

 Make sure you’ve got everything in order before you go, otherwise you could have to pay more when you come back.

-You won’t be able to leave the country if you have unpaid fines.
+You will not be able to leave the country if you have unpaid fines.

 If you get a benefit from Work and Income, you must let them know your travel plans and your reasons for travel before you leave NZ.
 Partners travelling must also let them know.
-If you don’t your benefit might stop the day after you leave.
+If you do not your benefit might stop the day after you leave.

 If you receive NZ Super or the Veteran’s Pension, what you'll get depends on where you go and how long you've lived in NZ.